-Total Supply Declared Valuedm is the MW amount reflecting the total capability of the DER d, and may be equal to or less than the DER CRIS or DER DMNC for the month m;
+Total Supply Declared Value{dm} is the MW amount reflecting the total capability of the DER d, and may be equal to or less than the DER CRIS or DER DMNC for the month m;

-Demand Reduction DMNC MWdm is the demonstrated amount of Demand Reduction only during a DMNC test by DER d for month m;
+Demand Reduction DMNC MW{dm} is the demonstrated amount of Demand Reduction only during a DMNC test by DER d for month m;

-Demand Reduction MW Declared Valuedm is the declared MW amount reflecting only the demand reduction capability of a DER d for month m;
+Demand Reduction MW Declared Value{dm} is the declared MW amount reflecting only the demand reduction capability of a DER d for month m;

-Injection DMNCdm is the demonstrated amount of injection only during a DMNC test by DER d for month m;
+Injection DMNC{dm} is the demonstrated amount of injection only during a DMNC test by DER d for month m;

-Injection MW Declared Valuedm is the declared MW amount reflecting only the injection capability of a DER d for month m;
+Injection MW Declared Value{dm} is the declared MW amount reflecting only the injection capability of a DER d for month m;

-$AUF{dm}$ is the Average Unavailability Factor value for the individual DER d in a given month m.
-If month m is in the Winter Capability Period, then $AUF{dm}$ will be equal to the average of the two previous Winter Capability Period Unavailability Factor values calculated for the DER d.
-If month m is in the Summer Capability Period, then $AUF{dm}$ will be equal to the average of the two previous Summer Capability Period Unavailability Factor values calculated for the DER d.
-AUFdm is calculated as follows:
+AUF{dm} is the Seasonal Unavailability Factor value for the individual DER d in a given month m.
+If month m is in the Winter Capability Period, then AUF{dm} will be equal to the sum of DER Contribution to Unavailability Factor{dn} of the two previous Winter Capability Period values calculated for the DER d.
+If month m is in the Summer Capability Period, then AUF{dm} will be equal to the sum of DER Contribution to Unavailability Factor{dn} of the two previous Summer Capability Period values calculated for the DER d.
+AUF{dm} is calculated as follows: